A.R.I.S.E. Re-Entry Institute — KRE8ivU Multimedia Academy

 Licensed Clinical Social Worker (contract)~0.3Per-hour contractPer-hour contract$22,000

-Industry Mentor (Audio, contract)~0.1Per-hour contractPer-hour contract$7,000
+Industry Mentor — Audio (contract)~0.1Per-hour contractPer-hour contract$7,000

-Industry Mentor (Video, contract)~0.1Per-hour contractPer-hour contract$7,000
+Industry Mentor — Video (contract)~0.1Per-hour contractPer-hour contract$7,000

 Personnel Subtotal$245,000

-Stipend TypePer ParticipantNo.
+Wage StructurePer ParticipantNo.
 ParticipantsAnnual Cost

 Program Operations